 Traffic safety education programs can improve roadway safety for all users.
-These programs can provide specific materials and trainings specific to drivers, bicyclists, and pedestrians, but they can also support education campaigns directed towards all road users.
-Traffic safety programs focus on general roadway behavior and learning the rules of the road; they can also target specific dangerous behaviors, such as driving while under the influence, distracted driving, speeding, or yielding right of way to pedestrians.
+These programs can provide specific materials and trainings for drivers, bicyclists, or pedestrians, but they can also support education campaigns directed towards all road users.
+Traffic safety programs focus on general roadway behavior and learning the rules of the road; they can also target specific dangerous behaviors, such as driving while under the influence, distracted driving, speeding, or failure to yield to pedestrians.
 The California Office of Traffic Safety is a well-known, statewide resource for traffic safety funds which can be used to support a traffic safety education program in Solano.
 STA received two Office of Traffic Safety grants in 2017/2018.